 The SAA Program evolved rapidly.
 Conrad's proposal appears, however, not to have exerted much influence on SAA planners.

 More consequential by far was the AS-204/Apollo 1 fire (27 January 1967), which killed astronauts Gus Grissom, Ed White, and Roger Chaffee.
 The fire, which revealed fundamental flaws in Apollo Program quality-control and contractor oversight, undermined support in Congress for NASA and, along with LM development delays, put off the first piloted lunar landing until July 1969.
-All six piloted Moon landings took place within the Apollo Program, and neither an Apollo lunar polar orbit mission nor a surface stay longer than about three days was accomplished.
+All six piloted Moon landings took place within the Apollo Program, and neither an Apollo lunar polar orbit mission nor a lunar surface stay longer than about three days was accomplished.

 The Saturn V rocket designated AS-511 in Conrad's memo launched the Apollo 16 lunar landing mission in April 1972.
 By then, NASA had changed its designation to SA-511.
 The SA-512 Saturn V launched Apollo 17, the final lunar landing mission, in December 1972, and SA-513 launched the Earth-orbital Skylab Orbital Workshop, the sole surviving remnant of what had been the SAA Program, in May 1973.